mmmago/cowboyunleashed/README.md

 This iOS app enables you to debrid your Cowboy (C1 -> Cruiser) bike, which enhances its riding experience and makes it more enjoyable.
 Additionally, the app allows you to view some internal bike metrics.

-- Compatible with all iPhones iOS 13 -> iOS 16
+- Compatible with all iOS devices
 - Confirmed working on cowboy **firmware 4.19** and lower.

 #### Note for AdaptivePower: The app does not alter how the motor power is delivered; it simply removes the speed limit, so it is still fully compatible.
 However, adjusting your bike to "ECO" mode may temporarily override and affect the speed settings.